nethen-ui/ai-code-review-assignment/submission_template.md

 that #count represents the number of cancelled orders, while on the first one is a bit confusing to understand for readers.

+Edge Case Considerations:

+* All orders cancelled: If all orders are cancelled, the count will be 0.
+Ensure that division by zero is properly handled.
+* Non-integer order amounts: Ensure that all order amounts are of a numeric type (e.g., integers or floats), and handle any invalid types if necessary.

 # Task 2

 Finding: